lauratomkins/lauratomkins.github.io/index.md

 ![pic](https://chaedri.github.io/images/profile2.jpg)
 ## About
-I'm a first year PhD student from Vermont.
-With a background in geology and GIS, I'm excited about creating tools and models that help stakeholders help understand the impacts of climate change.
-In particular, I'm interested in flooding, surface runoff, sea level rise and land use.
+I am a first year PhD student working with Dr. Helena Mitasova and Dr. Ross Meentemeyer.
+With a background in geology and GIS, I'm excited about creating tools and models that help stakeholders understand the impacts of climate change.
+In particular, I'm interested in models related to flooding, surface runoff, sea level rise and land use.

 ### Follow me on: